 Colorado has a cultural vibe all its own.
 From an outstanding collection of nationally acclaimed art museums and performance halls, to touted food, film and music festivals and one-of-a-kind historic celebrations and venues, Colorado’s art scene and cultural attractions offer a multitude of experiences.
-Below are just a few ideas:

 Colorado Art Museums

 In Colorado’s museums, art is housed within art.
 The Denver Art Museum’s Frederic C. Hamilton wing, designed by celebrated architect Daniel Liebskind, houses an outstanding collection of contemporary fine art, American Western art and African art.
+There are tons of ways for kids of all ages to interact with the exhibits as well — play art spy, decorate your own letter and more.
+Also in Denver is Museo de las Americas, featuring exhibitions from Latinx artists that delve into Latin American and indigenous culture.

-Head south to Colorado Springs and experience the Fine Arts Center which features works by famed artists such as Georgia O’Keefe.
+Head south to Colorado Springs and experience the Fine Arts Center, which features works by famed artists such as Georgia O’Keefe.
 The Galleries of Contemporary Art downtown is the University of Colorado at Colorado Springs' satellite gallery, which includes traveling exhibitions and fun programs like ART&WINE.

 Colorado Art Communities

 Colorado is full of artist communities, including some very exciting, lesser-known towns.
 Loveland, which is located about one hour north of Denver, is home to the state’s first Art in Public Places program.
 In Delta County, Paonia has emerged as a great place for the performing arts and music.
 And, in recent years, Salida has developed a healthy gallery scene.
+Discover all of Colorado's new official creative districts.
+These 26 communities have been designated by the state as communities brimming with galleries, artists in residence and art-specific events.

 Colorado Performing Arts